botpress/botpress/docs/guide/docs/advanced/hosting.md

     └── global
 ```

+Make sure that `Dockerfile` has no extension.
+If you save it as `Dockerfile.txt`, for example, it will not be loaded.

 Edit the `Dockerfile` so it looks like this, then deploy it with the same instructions as before:

 ```docker